Death Valley from Las Vegas [Day Trip Itinerary]

 Las Vegas to Death Valley Tours

-If you don't have a car with you in Las Vegas, but you really want to take a trip to Death Valley, you can opt for a guided day tour with one of the many outfitters in the city.
+If you don't have a car with you in Las Vegas but really want to visit Death Valley, you can opt for a guided day tour with one of the many outfitters in the city.

-Another small group tour that is highly rated is run by Adventure Photo Tours.
-Guests on this tour can expect to be picked up from their hotel, and the tours are run by professional guides that know a lot about the history and the geology of this unique area.
+Adventure Photo Tours runs another highly rated small group tour.
+Guests on this tour can expect to be picked up from their hotel.
+The tours are run by professional guides who know a lot about the history and geology of this unique area.
 Lunch and snacks are also included in this tour.

 Detours of Nevada offers a full-day tour upon a properly air-conditioned motorcoach.
-All of the highlights are visited including Badwater Basin and Zabriskie Point.
+All of the highlights, including Badwater Basin and Zabriskie Point, are visited.
 The tour guides are happy to help explain the landscape, the wildlife, and the history of the area.
 Lunch, bottled water, and snacks are included in the tour price.

 Can you get from Las Vegas to Death Valley by bus?

-If you do not have a car and don't want to do a tour, you may be seeking public transportation as a way to see all the sights of Death Valley.
+If you don't have a car and don't want to tour Death Valley, you may want to use public transportation to see all the sights.
 However, there aren't any public transportation options that will take you to the park.

-There is, however, a bus that can take you out to Death Valley, but you won't have a vehicle to maneuver the park afterward.
-This will be a drop off service only.
+There is a bus that can take you to Death Valley, but you won't have a vehicle to maneuver the park afterward.
+This will be a drop-off service only.
 The Bundu Bus runs from Las Vegas to Yosemite, and it can be used to hitch a ride to Death Valley a couple of times per week.

 This Bundu Bus follows a strict path through the desert area, and it does make a few stops so that riders can take photographs.
 These buses have hop-on/hop-off services, and while this feature can be used to get to Death Valley, some restrictions apply.